marco-looy/pega-dx-mcp/sample-questions.md

 - "List the case types I can use for creating new cases"

 ## create_case
+- "What fields do I need to create a Recipe Collection case?"
 - "Create a new Recipe Collection case for me"
-- "What fields do I need to create a Recipe Collection case?"
 - "Help me create a case with sample recipe data"

-## add_case_attachments
-- "Can you attach a file to my case ON6E5R-DIYRECIPE-WORK R-1009?"
-- "I need to add both a file and a URL to a case"
-- "How do I attach multiple files to a Recipe Collection case at once?"

 ## get_case
-- "Show me the details of case R-1009"
+- "Show me the details of this case"
 - "Get information about case ON6E5R-DIYRECIPE-WORK R-1009"
 - "What's the current status of my Recipe Collection case?"